caccnz/constitution/constitution.md

 1. The date and purpose(s) of a Special Membership Meeting shall be announced and posted at least fourteen days prior to the meeting.

-2. Either onehalf of the Board of Elders or onehalf of the Executive Committee may call a Special Members Meeting.
+2. Either one-half of the Board of Elders or one-half of the Executive Committee may call a Special Members Meeting.

 3. A minimum of ten percent of the active membership is required to request the